Like you, I'm crazy about cars. I hope here I can share a few unknown models with you. If you know of others, please share in the comments.

 Then Zora Arkus-Duntov, an ex-Allard engineer and part time racing driver, took the project over.
 In late 1955 Cole dropped the 265-cubic-inch V8 into the Corvette and that’s where he started development.
 The Corvette would have been dropped forever at this point but was saved by the introduction of the Thunderbird.
 Duntov also cleaned up the rather terrible handling at the same time.

 Bill Mitchell took over design and just made minor changes from 1956 through to 1962.
 By then it had quad headlights and was a very nice looking car, plus it was powered by a fuel-injected 283 V8 with 291 hp.
 With its Borg-Warner 4-speed it was good for 130 mph and could gather up the quarter mile in under 15 seconds.
+One of the all time beautiful classic US sports cars.

 At the time the Mercedes 300SLR Coupe was regarded as the world’s fastest production car—but the Corvette wasn’t too far behind, even though it was overweight, had terrible brakes and handling wasn’t up to much.